Sons of Earth & Sky: The Nephilim

 For certain people have crept in unnoticed who long ago were designated for this condemnation, ungodly people, who pervert the grace of our God into sensuality and deny our only Master and Lord, Jesus Christ.
 Now I want to remind you, although you once fully knew it, that Jesus, who saved a people out of the land of Egypt, afterward destroyed those who did not believe.
 And the angels who did not stay within their own position of authority, but left their proper dwelling, he has kept in eternal chains under gloomy darkness until the judgment of the great day- just as Sodom and Gomorrah and the surrounding cities, which likewise indulged in sexual immorality and pursued unnatural desire, serve as an example by undergoing a punishment of eternal fire. -Jude 1:4-7 (ESV)

-Greek mythology is used several times in the New Testament
+Parallels in Greek mythology are used several times in the New Testament

 But even the average believer is probably aware that not all demons or fallen angels are locked up in the deepest pit of Hades (in Hebrew known as Sheol).
 In fact, most demons appear to be quite free to roam the earth and stir up trouble and exert influence.
 These passages therefore only make sense if we recognize that they are referring to a specific group of fallen angels whose offspring were the Nephilim, not sinful or fallen angels in general.
 Peter and Jude are speaking of the angels who left the heavens (their proper abode), lusted after the daughters of men and, like the two angels in the story of Sodom and Gomorrah, took on human form, were able to have sexual relations and even produce an unnatural hybrid offspring of earth and sky—like the Titans.
 Of course it should be noted that the myth of the Titans most likely was developed in Greek culture as a result of the ancient historical Nephilim just as hundreds of cultures around the world have their own version of the flood account—a single real historical event inspires many tales and legends.
-In fact, nearly every ancient culture developed legends of demigods (half human, half deity) such as the Sumerian Gilgamesh (more on him later), Greek Hercules and English Merlin.
-Why did all of these legends crop up and what was their inspiration?
+In fact, nearly every ancient culture developed legends of demigods (half human, half deity) such as the Sumerian Gilgamesh, Greek Hercules and English Merlin.
+Why are these legends so prevalent and universal in ancient civilizations and what was their inspiration?

 Of course all this biblical evidence speaks nothing of the non-canonical literature on the topic.
 While these sources should not be taken with the same authority as the scriptures, neither should they be ignored.
 The apocryphal Book of Enoch describes a group of fallen angels known as the Watchers (Grigori in Greek) led by several chieftains—among them was Azazel who is also mentioned in the canonical book of Leviticus.
 This group of angelic beings are described as marrying and fornicating with human women as well as teaching mankind the ways of war, witchcraft, and abortion among other things.
 Azazel in particular is blamed for most of the sin and corruption in the Book of Enoch as well as the Jewish pseudepigraphal Second Book of Enoch and The Book of the Giants which was found among the Dead Sea Scrolls.